top of page

 Sustainable Streetscapes and Parking Areas

-For municipal projects and commercial developments, Joan Lionetti Oaks create exceptionally effective street trees and parking lot shade canopies.
+For municipal projects and commercial developments, Joan Lionetti Oaks creates exceptionally effective street trees and parking lot shade canopies.
 Their non-invasive root systems minimize hardscape damage—a crucial consideration for urban applications—while their drought tolerance reduces maintenance demands for cash-strapped municipalities.

 The dense shade they cast significantly reduces the urban heat island effect, potentially lowering ambient temperatures by several degrees in developed areas.